Trams in Tallinn: Tramcars

 During the early part of the 21st century, there has also been a focus on enhanced maintenance schedules and the use of more robust replacement parts in order to extend the operating life of tram cars from 19 to 25–30 years.

 A new generation of trams for Tallinn was heralded, when Estonia sold some the country's carbon quotas to Spain, which in exchange specified that new and efficient trams be purchased.
 The multi-party deal involved the Spanish constructor CAF and required the delivery of 20 new low-floor trams by 2016.
 The first unit was delivered to the city at the end of 2014, and was thoroughly tested and adapted by February 2015.
 The CAF trams have known design problems that have not been solved since the adoption of the trams: the noise levels from the electric motors are exceptionally high and the trams noticeably lean from side to side during braking.

-Tallinn has ordered Pesa Twist trams to be delivered in 2024.
+Since 2018, twelve of the converted KTNF6 trams have worn liveries depicting influential Estonian musical figures.
+Each contains the person's name and photo on the outside of the front car, and an informational panel can be found inside at the front.

+There are also 6 refurbished KT4TMR 'retro' trams, bearing the names of important figures in the country's history.
+As with the KTNF6s, they have an information panel inside the front car.
+Unlike the rest of the fleet, these trams use wooden benches placed in a longitudinal configuration.

+Since 2024, Pesa Twist trams have also been operating on the system.

 Ticketing

 As with all public transport in Tallinn, the tram network is free to use for residents of the city, senior citizens and those with disabilities, along with certain other groups.
 Journeys are paid for by buying an Ühiskaart smartcard at a kiosk.
 The card itself costs €2, after which funds can be loaded onto it and used to pay for tickets.

-Additionally, those eligible for discounted tickets may purchase a one hour ticket for 75 cents, or a thirty day ticket for €13.
+Additionally, those eligible for discounted tickets may purchase a one hour ticket for €1, or a thirty day ticket for €13.